lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

 ---------------------------------
 </pre>

-Technical architecture and design principles of DAMapping come from the study of the existing bean mapping tools and a high level analysis of their common points and weaknesses.
-It also comes from the experience of professionally doing bean mapping on large projects and over a respectably long period of time.
+Technical architecture and design principles of DAMapping come from the study of the existing bean mapping tools and from a high level analysis of their common points and weaknesses.
+They also come from the experience of professionally doing bean mapping on large projects and over a respectably long period of time.

 >related articles on the origin of DAMapping: [genesis of the DAMapping project](TODO link genesis) and [Java Bean Mapping is wrong, let's fix it!]({% post_url articles/2014-05-21-java_bean_mapping_is_wrong_lets_fix_it %})

 # Principles of DAMapping

-DAMapping has a more humble goal than other tools: *help the developer write* bean mapping code, instead of doing bean mapping in her seat.
+DAMapping has a more humble goal than other tools: *help the developer write* bean mapping code, instead of doing bean mapping in his or her place.

 In other words, DAMapping _does not do_ bean mapping (yes, that may come as a surprise), it _provides ways to write_ bean mapping code better, faster and stronger (some may see a quote here ;-) ).

 ## pure Java bean mapping code

-One thing bean mappings tools have in common is that bean mapping logic quickly ends up being spread across over various places in the application: configuration files, annotations elements, specific classes and methods to extend/customize the tool, etc.
+One thing bean mapping tools have in common is that bean mapping logic quickly ends up being spread across over various places in the application: configuration files, annotations elements, specific classes and methods to extend/customize the tool, etc.

 DAMapping avoid this pitfall by taking as a principle that *all* bean mapping logic must be plain Java code.